bv86/zefir-test/README.md

 - the pubsub implementation used here is not suited for production according to nestjs documentation
 - subscription is done only for added users and not for removed/updated users
 - migrations are in automatic mode, it would be better to manage them manually according to documentation
+- for the anagram map, because the same word can be picked multiple times, the anagram count can be more than !10, not sure if that's ok

 ## testing